Trusted WordPress tutorials, when you need them most.

 Now that you know about PHP missing MySQL extension error, you can also check out our guides on resolving other WordPress errors:

 We hope this article helped you learn how to fix the PHP missing MySQL extension error in WordPress.
-You may also want to see our tips to speed up WordPress performance or our complete WordPress troubleshooting guide.
+You may also want to see our guide on how to fix missing a temporary folder error in WordPress and what is 414 request URI too long error and how to fix it.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.